ryanpetris/aur-builder/README.md

 * `replace` - Replaces matched lines or array items with the result.
 Note that only the matched section will be replace, not the whole line.
 Therefore if you intend to replace or remove the whole line, ensure the regular expression covers the whole line.
     * `from` - A regular expression for the line to find
     * `to` - The replacement value.
+* `rename` - Renames the section.
+Only the section name is updated; the package name remains appended to the function/array/variable if applicable.

 ### Examples